demisto/content/Packs/CortexXpanse/Playbooks/Xpanse_-_Alert_Handler_README.md

-This playbook is the default handler for Xpanse Alerts which focuses primarily on enrichment.
+This playbook is the default handler for Cortex Xpanse alerts that focuses primarily on enrichment.

 ## Dependencies